-Our core products are basic, high-volume apparel for babies and young children and include bodysuits, pajamas, blanket sleepers, gowns, bibs, towels, washcloths and receiving blankets.
-Our top ten core products accounted for more than 80% of our net sales in 2002.
+Our baby and sleepwear core products are basic, high-volume apparel for babies and young children and include bodysuits, pajamas, blanket sleepers, gowns, bibs, towels, washcloths and receiving blankets.
+Our top ten baby and sleepwear core products accounted for more than 80% of our baby and sleepwear net sales in 2002.
 We believe these core products are consumer staples and are insulated from changes in fashion trends.
 Whether they are shopping for their own children or purchasing gifts, consumers provide consistent demand for our products as they start wardrobes for the four million babies born each year and replace clothing outgrown by babies and young children.
 In 2002, we sold over 100 million units of Carter's products to our wholesale customers and through our retail stores, an increase of approximately 19% from 2001.